Jyxon/GDPR-Cookie-Compliance/README.md

  */
 public function getCookie(string $scope, string $name, string $path = "", string $domain = "", bool $secure = false, bool $httponly = false);
 ```

+## Feedback
+We like to get some feedback on this package.
+You can do so by creating an issue on GitHub.